 - An opportunity to see how the rubrics connect to their work in classrooms.

 - An understanding about how the student growth components will be implemented in your district.

-- District hosts a series of voluntary sessions on evidence gathering or formative assessment.
+- District hosts a series of voluntary, paid sessions on evidence gathering or formative assessment.

-- District offers after school or Saturday sessions aimed at specific topics such as “Introduction to Focused Evaluation” or “Student Measures in the Arts” and teachers submit that time on Time, Responsibility and Incentive (TRI) forms.
+- District offers paid after-school or Saturday sessions aimed at specific topics such as “Introduction to Focused Evaluation” or “Student Measures in the Arts.”

 - Districts participating in Educational Service District (ESD) work related to TPEP/Common Core State Standards (CCSS) coherence offers sessions for teachers based on information gleaned in regional work.

 - Teachers meet to create common assessments, analyze data from those assessments, and create instructional plans that respond to student learning needs.